nouaim/hybridmachinelearning/README.md

 ## Objective

-To create a hybrid model for stock price performance prediction using numerical analysis of historical stock prices, and sentimental analysis of news headline.
+To create a hybrid model for stock price performance prediction using numerical analysis of historical stock prices, and sentimental analysis of news headlines.

 ## Approach

-* Extract Sentiment Scores from given news headlines dataset, with the help of nltk's SentimentIntensityAnalyzer
+* Extract Sentiment Scores from given news headlines dataset, with the help of nltk's SentimentIntensityAnalyzer.

 * Use Multivariate Time Series Forecasting using the LSTM (Long Short-Term Memory) model in Keras and Tensorflow.
-LSTM analyses the features from both sentiment scores and numerical Historical stock data to predicit opening prices.
+LSTM analyses the features from both sentiment scores and numerical Historical stock data to predicit opening stock prices.

 ## Results

 * Achieved Training loss: 0.05 and Validation loss: 0.02

-* Achieved RMSE on the Test data : 511
+* Achieved RMSE on test data : 511

 ## Data